Minimising impact

 - recording and removal of archaeological deposits.

-Early colonial or state-significant building materials found during salvage excavations are stored for potential reuse and interpretation.
+Early colonial or state-significant building materials found during salvage excavations were stored for potential reuse and interpretation.

 Repurposing historical finds

-In the course of building the new light rail network, historic finds are considered for heritage interpretation.
+In the course of building the new light rail network, historic finds were considered for heritage interpretation.

-This means reusing or preserving the item for a specific purpose that will evoke and pay tribute to its history.
-The find is recorded before its removal.
+This means reusing or preserving the item for a specific purpose to evoke and pay tribute to its history.

-For example, old sandstone can be reused in kerbing, footpath inlays and integration into landscape elements.
-These include borders or small walls.
+For example, old sandstone was reused and integrated into landscape elements.

-Approximately 250 blocks of heritage sandstone were repurposed to recreate road kerbing along O’Connell Street in North Parramatta.
-This was part of the Parramatta Light Rail program of works.
+Approximately 250 blocks of heritage sandstone were repurposed to recreate road kerbing along O’Connell Street in North Parramatta, as part of the Parramatta Light Rail program of works.